keya-dialog/jsalt-dialogue-lab/README.md

 # Neural Conversational AI Lab (JSALT 2023)
-The lab will familiarize you with response generation for task-oriented dialogues (TOD) using end-to-end approaches.
+The lab will get you familiar you with response generation for task-oriented dialogues (TOD) using end-to-end neural models.
-We will use the MultiWOZ 2.2[ [1](https://arxiv.org/pdf/1810.00278.pdf), [2](https://aclanthology.org/2020.nlp4convai-1.13/)]🧙 dataset and causal language models implemented  the `huggingface/transformer` for a conditional generation.
+We will use the MultiWOZ 2.2[ [1](https://arxiv.org/pdf/1810.00278.pdf), [2](https://aclanthology.org/2020.nlp4convai-1.13/)] dataset and causal language models implemented  the `huggingface/transformer` for a conditional generation.
 The [QLoRa](https://arxiv.org/abs/2305.14314) implementation from `huggingface/peft` library will allow us to finetune large pretrained Large Langauge Models (LLMS) e.g.  LLAMA 🦙 and Falcon, on relatively small GPUs in Google Colab Notebook or on your cluster.

 **What will you learn?**